The equivariant K- and KO-theory of certain classifying spaces via an equivariant Atiyah-Hirzebruch spectral sequence: - and -theory of classifying spaces for proper actions

 \begin{proof}[Proof of Theorem \ref{amalgamado}] We first find a tree in which the group $G=\Z_{r_1m_0} \ast_{\Z_{r_1}} \Z_{r_1r_2m_1} \ast_{\Z_{r_2}}\cdots \ast_{\Z_{r_k}}\Z_{r_km_k}$ acts without inversion and with finite isotropy groups at vertices.
-For it, we follow the algorithm given in the fundamental theorem of the Bass-Serre theory (see \cite{Serre}).
+For it, we follow the algorithm given in the fundamental theorem of the Bass-Serre theory (see \cite[Theorem 9]{Serre}).
 We include it here for completeness:

-Start by a vertex $p_0$ which is going to be of `type 0' which has $m_0$ edges adjacent to it.
-At the end of these edges there are vertices of `type 1'.
-Let $p_1$ one of these vertices and construct $2m_1$ edges adjacent to it (including the one which joins it with $p_0$).
+Start by a vertex $p_0$ which is going to be of `type 0' and add $m_0$ edges adjacent to it.
+At the end of these edges add vertices of `type 1'.
+For each one of these type 1 vertices construct $2m_1$ edges adjacent to it (including the one which joins it with $p_0$).
 Alternatively put vertices of `type 0' and `type 2' at the end of these edges.
-Call one of the vertices of `type 2' as $p_2$ and keep doing the same construction.
-At the end we will get a tree $X$ such that the action of the generators of $G$ is given by a rotation over $p_i$.
+Successively add edges and vertices depending on the type.
+Fix a path $p_0, p_1, \dots p_k$ of vertices of type $0,1,\dots k$ respectively.
+At the end we will get a tree $X$ such that the action of the generators of $G$ is given by a rotation around $p_i$.
 The quotient graph is a path which connects $p_0,p_1,\ldots, p_k$.
 See the figure \ref{Figure tree} for an example of this construction.

 By Proposition \ref{Theorem Tree Model}, such tree $X$ is precisely a model for $\underline EG$.
-Observe that the isotropy group of any vertex is one of the cyclic groups $\Z_{m_i}$, depending on the vertex type.
+Observe that the isotropy group of any vertex is isomorphic to one of the cyclic groups $\Z_{m_i}$, depending on the vertex type.

 On the one hand, since $K^1_G$ is zero in the orbits, $H^*_G(X;K^1_G)=0$.
-On the other hand, $K^0_G(G/H)\cong R(H)$ with $R(H)$ the representation ring\footnote{The multiplicative structure is not being taken into account, so consider $R(H)$ as a free abelian group.} of the finite subgroup $H$.
-In the case of cyclic groups (see \cite{LinearRepresentation}),
+On the other hand, $K^0_G(G/H)\cong R(H)$ with $R(H)$ the representation ring of the finite subgroup $H$.
+The multiplicative structure is not being taken into account, so consider $R(H)$ as a free abelian group.
+In the case of cyclic groups (see \cite[section 5.1]{LinearRepresentation}),

 and, if $i\colon \Z_r\hookrightarrow \Z_{mr}$ is the inclusion,

 Then, the Bredon cohomology is given by the following cochain complex,